Local author explores anti-bullying in new book

 "Walter came to mind and the alliteration works," she said.

-Daulby is known locally for the writing award in her name, the John Daulby Award for
+Daulby is known locally for the writing award in her name, the Joan Daulby Award for

 Young Writers.
 She has been a member of the Mariposa Writers' Group since 2006 and